bgusto/HAMR-FLASH/docs/README.md

 ### Blast2

-An example setup utilizing MR-driven AMR and solver-adaptivity for the Blast2 problem is given below:
+An example setup utilizing MR-driven AMR and solver adaptivity for the Blast2 problem is provided below:

     $PATHTOFLASH/setup Blast2 \
        -auto \